-Decision-making methods don’t fall from the sky.
+Decision-making methods help groups make decisions.
+There are different decision-making methods – but none of them fell from the sky.
 Think for example, about parliamentary procedures.
-They are human-made – abstract concepts!
-Any decision-making method is.
-The good news is that we have a choice what decision-making methods we want to use.
+They are human-made, abstract concepts!
+Any decision-making method is imperfect, and each of them comes with implications, pros, and cons.
+The good news is that we have a choice of what decision-making methods we want to use.

 When we make that choice, we have to factor in that any decision-making method affects group dynamics.
 Imagine a group decision where one group – let’s call them the orange group – is clearly in the majority.
 The orange group wants proposal A. Yet, the purple group has good reasons for proposal B. Now, what is going to happen?